How to Make Relationships Work

 being domineering and judgmental

-having to compromise oneself for the sake of others
+having to compromise oneself for others

-having to work to keep things together
+having to work at keeping things together

-anyone being greater or lesser than someone else
+anyone being greater or lesser than another, or anything else

-discriminating between anything or anybody
+discriminating between anybody or anything

-having any rights to or over anything or anybody
+exercising any rights over anybody or anything

 expecting others to fulfil your needs